benediktklapproth/weather_data_collector/README.md

 ## Parameters

-- `--state <state_code>`: The state admin code for which to collect weather data (e.g., '13' for Sachsen).
+- `--state <state_code>`: (Optional) The state admin code for which to collect weather data (e.g., '13' for Sachsen).
 If not provided, data for all states will be fetched.
   - Available state codes:
     - `01`: Baden-Württemberg
     - `02`: Bayern